-This chapter presents material that may be considered useful by registered participants in terms of helping to inform their compliance programs.outlines the principles the AEMC Reliability Panel (Panel) adopted in developing the template for generator compliance programs (template).
-The documenting of these principles should be a guide to future revision and development of the template.
+This Cchapter first-outlines the principles the AEMC Reliability Panel (Panel) adopted in developing the template for generator compliance programs (template).
+In addition to providing background to the process of developing this template, tThe documenting of these principles should be a guide to future revision and development of the template.
 In addition, generators should consider these principles in applying the template to their compliance programs.

-The chapter also provides guidance to assist Generators develop their own compliance programs.
+The Cchapter also provides guidance to assist Generators develop their own compliance programs.
 Compliance programs must be consistent with the template and include procedures to monitor the performance of plant in a manner that is consistent with good electricity industry practice.
 The Panel considered that good practice requires Generators to refine the template within an appropriate compliance management setting to their specific plant characteristics.